-Meatloaf is classic American comfort food that is enjoying a revival.
-When I ask people whether they like meatloaf I get mixed reactions.
-Some people nod and smile, some scowl and make faces.
-So far, everyone has loved this modern version.
+Meatloaf is a classic American dish, but when I ask people whether they like meatloaf I get mixed reactions.
+Some people nod and smile, obviously having it well prepared, but some scowl and make faces like they were being fed prison food.
+Here is my modern version that everyone loves – barbecue glazed meatloaf.
 It’s not your mother’s meatloaf.

 Not Your Mother’s Meatloaf